Applying for Financial Aid

 * This program carries the requirement of a commitment to train and practice in a primary care area (Family Medicine, General Internal Medicine, General Pediatrics or Preventive Medicine).
 If you are applying for this program, you must provide a letter to the Morsani College of Medicine Financial Aid Office Application for M.D.
 Students that illustrates your commitment to primary care and indicates in which primary care area you intend to practice.
 If a letter of commitment is not provided, you CANNOT be considered for this program.

-Parents and the FAFSA: Your parents (both parents even if divorced) must also complete their section of the FAFSA.
+- Parental Information: Parental Information will no longer be accepted on the FAFSA.
+Your parents (both parents even if divorced) must complete the Morsani College of Medicine Financial Aid Parental Information for M.D.
+Students Form found in your OASIS account under Financial Aid > My Requirements.
 The programs listed above are "need based" programs that require an assessment of your parent's ability to contribute to your educational expenses.
 However, parental information is not used when evaluating your eligibility for the USFL, Grad PLUS or ALP.

-If your parents are divorced or separated, both parents must provide their financial information on the FAFSA.
-One parent may include their information online and the second may submit their information on a paper FAFSA submitted directly to the Morsani College of Medicine Financial Aid Office.
+If your parents are divorced or separated, both parents must provide their financial information on separate Morsani College of Medicine Parent information forms.

 The federal financial aid programs administered by the U.S. Department of Education, Department of Health and Human Services and the University of South Florida College of Medicine are subject to a process called verification.
 A percentage of the FAFSA's processed at the USF Morsani College of Medicine will be selected for verification.
 If your application is selected, there will be a note under "My Requirements" and instructions for completing the verification.
 The verification process must be completed within 30 days of notification.
 Loan and/or scholarship funds will not be disbursed until verification is completed.
 Any documents requested should be directed to the USF Morsani College of Medicine Financial Aid Office.